kroman8675/configure-ad/README.md

 <img width="697" alt="Screenshot 2025-04-22 at 2 49 30 PM" src="https://github.com/user-attachments/assets/a96a62ab-2812-4cf1-8f9e-5d5fc12ed6f0" />

 Make sure the action is Update.
 For the Group Name select Remote Desktop Users (built-in) and give it a description.
+I named the group policy, RDP access for Domain Users and select ok.

 <img width="631" alt="Screenshot 2025-04-22 at 2 54 33 PM" src="https://github.com/user-attachments/assets/312a99bc-e20c-4fab-9cf1-e2a913453e9b" />